Gugulethu-Nyoni/semantq/docs/SemantqSyntax.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Check out the comprehensive syntax guide here: [Semantq Comprehensive Syntax Guide](Semantq-Syntax-Comprehensive.md)
+Check out the comprehensive syntax guide here: [semantq Comprehensive Syntax Guide](semantq-Syntax-Comprehensive.md)

-# Semantq Parser Syntax Capabilities
+# semantq Parser Syntax Capabilities

 ## Table of Contents
 1. [Basic HTML Elements](#basic-html-elements)